e-hengirmen/Huffman-Coding/README.md

     ./check_size {{filename}}
 ```
 ## Shortcomings
-* Huffman.cpp does not compress multiple files
+* Compressor.cpp does not compress multiple files
-* Huffman.cpp does not compress folders
+* Compressor.cpp does not compress folders

 ## TODO list
 * ~~Finish decompressor~~(DONE)
 * ~~Add a size checker~~(DONE)
 * Improve documentation
-* Make it so that name of the file is added to compressed file and translated from it by decompress
+* Name of the file should be added to compression code
 * ~~Add a make file or shell script~~(Done)(added script)
 * Huffman.cpp should compress multiple files
 * Huffman.cpp should compress folders